 This proposal will modify the data elements captured within the graft function section of the TRF.
 The elements selected are objective and standardized.
-They are easily accessible within a patient's medical record for both clinical and non-clinical coordinators and no interpretation is necessary.
+They are easily accessible within a patient's medical record for both clinical and non-clinical coordinators and require no interpretation.
 This format should improve the accuracy and completeness of reporting.
-In addition, the modifications to the TRF allow for collection of a new phenotype of chronic lung rejection.
+In addition, the modifications to the TRF will allow for the collection of information to identify any new phenotype of chronic lung dysfunction.
 This information may inform new policy or strategies that may serve to improve long-term survival after lung transplantation.
-Finally, this data collection effort is justified by the OPTN Principles of Data Collection, which states that "institutional members must provide sufficient data to OPTN to allow it to: a) Develop transplant, donation and allocation policies;... c) determine member-specific performance."
+Finally, this data collection effort is informed and justified by the OPTN Principles of Data Collection, which state that "institutional members must provide sufficient data to the OPTN to allow it to: a) Develop transplant, donation and allocation policies;... c) determine member-specific performance."